v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 - Sticky Grenades have been converted to throwable proximity mines.
 - Glowing Knives and Katanas.
 - Allows you to unequip weapon mods, and allows you to unequip sniper scopes.
 The mods and scopes auto-retrieve on weapon sell, drop, or disassemble.
+- Makes the Gun-O-Rama's shooting range a little more interesting with moving targets, which react to V shooting them.
+Adds a repeatable 60-second shooting timer, with tracked score.
 </details>

 ### ![](https://s12.gifyu.com/images/Cyan-Rule.png)![](https://s9.gifyu.com/images/SCGXL.png)